Githubense/cartesian_irrigator/README.md

 </robot>
 ```

-The important parts to note about this code is that is a 3 joint carttesian robot, so each joint is based of two links in a prismatic type of implementation, defined by the joint type called "prismatic".
+The important parts to note about this code is that is a 3 joint cartesian robot, so each joint is based of two links in a prismatic type of implementation, defined by the joint type called "prismatic".
 Another part to emphasize is the visual elements, elements which in a real life immplementation wouldnt be considered for the transformations.

 ### Matlab Implementation
 For the proposed solution, the colour recognition algorithm was constructed in MATLAB, which recognizes a colour label used to determine the plant used and the necessary components needed, in this case, irrigation, the recognition saves the centroid of the element and returns the position from Home that the label acquires.
 For more information, visit the following repo: